 - Café Jen: Super friendly service in a cute space, located outside the hustle and bustle of Old Town.
 Great breakfasts and coffee.

 - Den Noc: One of Prague’s top-rated eateries for breakfast or brunch!
 This cute, little cafe serves up the best sweet and savory pancakes ever.
-The best part is, each plate of pancakes costs roughly $7 (US)!
+The best part is that each plate of pancakes costs roughly $7 (US)!

 - Lokal: Offering a local, no-frills Czech dining and drinking experience, Lokal is a giant food and beer hall, filled with locals, offering the perfect introduction to typical, traditional Czech cuisine.
 It’s cheap and delicious, with plenty of beer on tap.